NVE/ebm/docs/source/user_guide/geographical_distribution.rst

 .. note::

-    The double dashes ``--`` before each switch are required when running the module from the command line.
+    The double dashes ``--`` before each option are required when running the module from the command line.
 In the table above the double dashes are omitted for better readability.
-For more detailed information about each switch option, you can run:
+For more detailed information about each option, you can run:

     .. code-block:: bash

       python -m ebmgeodist --help

+    The option ``local`` means that the distribution keys for electricity will be loaded from the input files under the ``input`` folder, as introduced above.
+    The option ``azure`` means that the distribution keys for electricity will be generated using Elhub API inside the module.
+    For all other energy products, the distribution keys are always loaded from the input files under the ``input`` folder.

 The general syntax for running the module with specific options is as follows:

 .. code-block:: python

-  python -m ebmgeodist <--switch>
+  python -m ebmgeodist <--option>

 .. tip::

-    The swithces in the table can be combined.
-For example, to distribute bioenergy (firewood) consumption for residential buildings at the municipality level for all years, you can run:
+    The options in the table can be combined.
+For example, to distribute bioenergy (fuelwood) consumption for residential buildings at the municipality level for all years, you can run:

     .. code-block:: bash

-       python -m ebmgeodist --energy-type ved --category boliger --years 2022 2023 2024
+       python -m ebmgeodist --energy-product fuelwood --building-category residential --years 2022 2023 2024

 .. seealso::

    :ref:`Geographical distribution`
-        A more detailed description of the geographical distribution module, including input file formats and examples.
+        For a more detailed description of the geographical distribution module, including input file formats and examples.